Validated Patterns

 You supply the manifest contents, endpoint hostname, admin username (defaults to "admin"), and admin password, and then the installation hands off to a controller_config_dir you define.

-• Run the following command to install using this method:
+• Run the following command to install by using this method:

 $ ./pattern.sh make api_install